bimashazaman/bimashazaman/README.md

 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 🔭 Buillding amazing projects is my passion
+Hello there!
+I'm a software developer deeply passionate about building amazing projects. 💻

--  I waste lot of time on music
+When I'm not coding, you might catch me immersing myself in music. 🎵 It's one of my favorite ways to unwind and find inspiration.

--  I keep commitments
+I take commitments very seriously and always strive to meet them with quality work.
+I believe in the power of keeping one's word.

--  I eat, sleep, dance and code()
+My life can be summed up in a few simple actions: I eat, sleep, occasionally bust out a dance move, and code.
+And then repeat. 🍔💤💃👨‍💻

--  I love to help people
+I'm always eager to lend a hand where I can.
+I firmly believe in the value of collaboration and helping others—it's how we grow and create fantastic things together.

-- Have any projects/ Need help?
-Reach me on Linkedin, search my name on google you will get all infos.
-Cheers!
+If you have a project in mind or need help with something, feel free to reach out!
+You can find me on LinkedIn.
+Simply Google my name and all my contact info will be right there.
+Cheers! 🎉

 [![](https://visitcount.itsvg.in/api?id=bimashazaman&label=Profile%20Views%20Per%20Month&icon=1&pretty=false)](https://visitcount.itsvg.in)